KaranUnique/Interview-Prep-AI/README.md

 ## Features
 - AI-powered, role-specific interview questions and answers
-- Expand answers and dive deeper into concepts
+- Expand answers and dive deep into concepts
 - Save, organize, and revisit questions
 - Analytics and progress tracking
 - User authentication and profile management